supreethr23/AIW-Hybrid-cloud-solutions/HOL-1-azure-arc-servers/01-Getting-Started-with-Azure-Arc-Existing-AAD-Account.md

 <validation step="936f9acc-302b-4616-b597-f8ce17fe1949" />

-## In this exercise, you have covered the following:

-   - Getting started with Hyper-V Infrastructure.
-   - Onboarding Linux Machine to Azure Arc.
-   - Onboarding Kubernetes Cluster to Azure Arc and verification.
-   - Created a policy assignment to identify compliant/non-compliant resources.
-   - Monitor Arc-enabled machines with Azure Monitor.
+## Summary

+In this exercise, you explored the fundamentals of setting up Hyper-V infrastructure, onboarded a Linux machine to Azure Arc, and integrated a Kubernetes cluster into Azure Arc while verifying the setup.
+Additionally, you created a policy assignment to identify compliant and non-compliant resources across your environment.
+Finally, you enabled monitoring for Arc-enabled machines using Azure Monitor to ensure real-time tracking and performance insights, streamlining management and governance across hybrid and multi-cloud environments.